 Babies and children need to experience things for themselves and ultimately feel the sense of accomplishment that goes along with completing tasks independently.
 To support this, adults need to allow (not force) enough time for children to try things repeatedly at their own pace through play.
 Repeated experiences create strong connections and form crucial brain pathways.

 Time for independent trial and error is extremely valuable.
 Children also need someone available to help and encourage them when things get overwhelming.
 Furthermore, children need desperately require a calm understanding adult who can help them through the uncertainty of new situations and the feelings of overpowering emotions that they don’t yet know how to deal with on their own.

-Children feel comfortable and develop a continued sense of excitement toward learning when caring adults provide lots of play that affords available support, nurturing responsiveness, and appropriate stimulation.
+Children feel comfortable and develop a continued sense of excitement about learning when caring adults provide lots of play that affords available support, nurturing responsiveness, and appropriate stimulation.
 Play is simply how a developing brain learns.

 Due to the extremely rapid growth in the early years, the brains of babies, toddlers, and preschool children are especially vulnerable to experiences and their environment.
 They will therefore continually adapt to what they are exposed to most frequently.
 Environments that are chaotic, unpredictable, disorderly, or highly stressful can leave a direct negative influence on the development of the brain.

 “The experiences of early life have the profound ability to shape the infant, child, adolescent, and ultimately the adult.
 Each child has his or her own unique genetic potential, yet this potential is expressed differentially depending upon the nature, timing, and patterns of developmental experience.” – Bruce D. Perry

 When early childhood programs or parents replace hands-on learning experiences with academically focused activities or curriculum that emphasizes rote learning and skill performance, this jeopardizes the development of skills for later learning.
 Academic success, critically important physical abilities, and social-emotional development are all dependent on experiences with real objects and interactions with people, not worksheets and screens.